Open the Door, Richard!: Composition

-In the song, accompanied by a rhythm section and McVea's expressive tenor honking, the intoxicated, rowdy band members come home late at night, knowing Richard has the only key to the house.
+In the song, accompanied by a rhythm section and McVea's expressive tenor honking, the intoxicated, rowdy band members come home late at night, knowing that Richard has the only key to the house.
 Knocking and repeated calls from McVea and the band members for Richard to open the door get no result.
 The musical refrain kicks in with the musicians singing in unison: